phoebeireland/codeinstitutemilestoneproject3/README.md

 * [Unsplash](https://unsplash.com/)
   * Used for the images found on the site
 * [Bootstrap](https://getbootstrap.com/)
-  * Used to create the Navbar
+  * Used to create the Navbar and the footer
 * [favicon.io](https://favicon.io/)
   * Used to create the favicon
 * [jQuery](https://jquery.com/)
-  * Uses jQuery for
+  * Uses jQuery for various Bootstrap functions
 * Code Institute's Task Manager Project
   * Used to model most of the code for the site.
 * [Emailjs](https://www.emailjs.com/)
   * Used to connect the contact form to an email service.
+This is the main instance of JavaScript on the website.
 * [Balsamiq](https://balsamiq.com/)
   * Used to create the wireframes.